Zopyros/One-Travel-Studio/README.md

 # One-Travel-Studio

-Create a responsive website using bootstrap.
+Create a responsive website using bootstrap and media queries.